The Erotic Drawings of Francesco Hayez (+18)

-Possibly the most well-known painting of Hayez is The Kiss.
+Possibly his most well-known painting is The Kiss.
 The painting, which portrays a romantic and passionate (and probably secret) encounter, is one of the most beautiful kisses in art history.
-The artist, who was busy recording historical events and such important figures like Ferdinand I.
+The artist, in addition to painting biblical, mythological and literary-themed art also kept busy recording historical events and important figures like Ferdinand I.

-In another drawing of the same name, Hayez portrays the couple in the same position, but in another perspective.
+In another drawing of the same name, Hayez portrays the couple in the same position, but from another perspective.
 This angle also allows us to recognize the attention that the artist paid to human anatomy.
 In addition, there is a curious detail: the couple is not in a bed, but on a dais.
 Are we seeing a clandestine meeting?
-Well, even if it is, it is clear that unlike the first image, the couple could completely undress.
+Well, even if it is, it is clear that, unlike the first image, the couple could completely undress.

 Still, in the “oral sex” category, the next sketch portrays Fellatio, or oral sex performed on a man, and despite the name, shows the position commonly known as 69.
 Eroticism is evident not only in the drawing but in the idea as well.
-Note that sexual intercourse does not just involve penetration – as most of us expect from the nineteenth-century sex – it seems that the act is a mere preliminary.
-The positions and the behaviour of the partners suggest that they could spend a lot of time there, don’t you think?
+Note that sexual intercourse does not just involve penetration – as most of us expect from 19th-century sex – it seems that the act is a mere preliminary.
+The positions and the behavior of the partners suggest that they could spend a lot of time there, don’t you think?

 In Sexual Intercourse, the idea of penetration is imagined.
-Both partners touch each other before the sexual act which is present in the drawing Overlapping Wife Back Position On The Swing, in which the woman seems to sigh and moan of pleasure while she is being kissed by the lover.
+Both partners touch each other before the sexual act which is present in the drawing Overlapping Wife Back Position On The Swing, in which the woman seems to sigh and moan in pleasure while she is being kissed by her lover.
 The only problem with this design is the socks.
 Let’s face it, socks?
 Really?
 They must have been in a rush.